sjacks26/FlockWatch/README.md

 ## Getting data to FlockWatch
 FlockWatch was designed to work with Twitter data collected by [STACK](https://github.com/bitslabsyr/stack).
 If you use STACK, FlockWatch knows how to find collection terms and data about tweets automatically based on the STACK project name.

-If you don't use STACK, you can tell FlockWatch to look for text data in a CSV; you will need to manually provide the collection terms used to collect that data in [config.py](https://github.com/sjacks26/FlockWatch/blob/deploy/config_template.py#L24).
+If you don't use STACK, you can tell FlockWatch to look for text data in a CSV.
 With a CSV, you can use data collected from anywhere -- Facebook, Reddit, forums, even offline or digitized sources.
+You will need to manually provide the collection terms used to collect that data in [config.py](https://github.com/sjacks26/FlockWatch/blob/deploy/config_template.py#L24).
 Note that if you use a CSV, FlockWatch should only be used as a one-off process.

 ### Installation and setup